JoshLocke/FS-Laws/FOIA.md

 **§8.
 ENTITY REGISTER OF RECORDS**

-&nbsp;&nbsp;&nbsp; (a) All relevant entities should maintain a register of all requests received.
+&nbsp;&nbsp;&nbsp; (a) All relevant entities may maintain a register of all requests received.

-&nbsp;&nbsp;&nbsp; (b) This register should also include any receipts, late notices, and decisions sent by the entity.
+&nbsp;&nbsp;&nbsp; (b) This register may also include any receipts, late notices, and decisions sent by the entity.

-&nbsp;&nbsp;&nbsp; (c) This register should be publicly available.
+&nbsp;&nbsp;&nbsp; (c) This register may be publicly available.